-Allison: One thing that I will always tell a client when they ask me, “Do I have to have a custody evaluation?” is that in a divorce proceeding, judges really want to have information beyond the space of the parties to help them make decisions about the children.
-It is particularly important where you have two people that are waging allegations at each other.
-Sometimes the allegations, if proven true, are very serious, and so, judges really want to get a sense from the perspective of a mental-health professional of what is the functioning of these people.
+Allison: When clients ask me, “Do I have to have a custody evaluation?”
+I tell them that in a divorce proceeding, judges really need objective information to help them make decisions about the children.
+It is particularly important when you have two parents who are making allegations against each other.
+Sometimes the allegations are very serious, so judges want to get a sense for how well each parent functions from a mental health professional’s perspective.
 Can they co-parent together?
 Is the child going to be harmed by being placed with either or both of the parents?
-If the parents are both functionally fit, what is their capacity to deal with each other as parents and is the child going to be better served with one or the other?
+If the parents are both functionally fit, what is their capacity to deal with each other as parents, and is the child going to be better served with one or the other?
 That really is what the role is of a custody evaluation.
 Now, one thing you have to also consider is that the attorney is going to have to use that information when they gather facts and data that are in the evaluation report from an expert and present that information persuasively to a judge at trial.

 When you speak with a divorce attorney and agree to perform a custody and parenting time evaluation, what sort of information do you collect?